apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Definition-Statements/Create/CREATE-SQL-BLOCK-RULE.md

 ### Description

-This statement creates a SQL blocking rule. it can restrict any kind of sql statements(no matter DDL or DML statement), but not the explain statements.
+This statement creates a SQL blocking rule. it can restrict any kind of sql statements(no matter DDL or DML statement).

 Supports configuring SQL blacklists by user: